Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Case II Translation case on

 {\bf {Assumption in subsection \ref{ss.Triple}}} The diffeomorphism $f$ is a non-accessible partially hyperbolic diffeomorphism of a hyperbolic 3-manifold $M$ and $f$ is a double translation (c.f.
 Theorem \ref{teo.clasif}).
 Moreover, a good lift $\ft$ of $f$ acts as a translation in the lamination $\widetilde \Lambda^{su}$ (which therefore completes to an $\RR$-covered foliation, see Corollary \ref{lami}).

-The assumption above implies that the diffeomorphism $f$ preserves branching foliations $\fbs, \fbu$ and $\ft$ acts as a translation on both leaf spaces of $\wfbs, \wfbu$.
+The assumption above implies that we can assume that the diffeomorphism $f$ preserves branching foliations $\fbs, \fbu$ and $\ft$ acts as a translation on both leaf spaces of $\wfbs, \wfbu$.
 Here $\fbs, \fbu$ are branching foliations, but are approximated arbitrarily closely by actual foliations (as in Theorem \ref{teo-BI}).

 Recall the foliation $\fol$ which is an extension of the lamination $\Lambda^{su}$.
 In addition in this case there is a homeomorphism $h$ homotopic to $f$ so that $h$ preserves $\fol$.
 There is a good lift $\widetilde h$ of $h$ to $\mt$, so that $\widetilde h$ also acts as a translation on the leaf space of $\widetilde \cF$, which is also $\R$.
 Recall that $h = f$ when restricted to $\Lambda^{su}$, and likewise for corresponding lifts to $\mt$.
 Recall that $f$ does not a priori preserve $\fol$ in the complement of $\Lambda^{su}$ (Corollary \ref{lami}).
 This case is then called {\em triple translation}.
 Up to a finite cover and iterate if necessary, we may assume that $\fol$ is transversely orientable.
 By Theorem \ref{teo.regul} there is a pseudo-Anosov flow $\Phi_{su}$ which is transverse to $\fol$ and which is regulating for $\fol$.
 This means that every orbit of $\widetilde \Phi_{su}$ intersects every leaf of $\widetilde \fol$.